na-na-hi/renget/archive/ChrPrompt.md

 >**Phanpy**: I don't see the point.
 The giant tusks also look like they'd get in the way.
 There'd also be the endless comments from Cyndaquil and my ass getting bigger...
 >**Torchic**: In a heartbeat.
 I wouldn't quite have hands, but three claws and arms are better than the wings I'm stuck with currently.
 >**Cyndaquil**: I don't know.
 I could see the benefits in having a larger tool to work with, but sometimes I wonder if the only reason I get away with all of my flirting is because some Pokemon aren't sure how old I am.
+>**Charm**: "If?"
+You underestimate me!
+I'll do it TWICE before the end of this year, just to show off!

 Natives, whats your favorite food from the Pokemon World?
 >**Sneasel**: Tropical fruit!
 I can’t get enough of that stuff... even though I’m a meat-eater.
 See, we didn’t have anything tropical back home on the Island, obviously, cuz it was all cold and frozen there.
 So it’s new and exciting, y’know?
 That’s why I like it.